dolthub/gsheets-to-csv/README.md

 ```

 If you have not checked out a GitHub directory, a generice `run` step
-will have the same filepaths.
+will still find files in `/github/workspace`.

 If you have checked out a GitHub directory, `{{ github.workspace }}`
 and our files will now be `/home/runner/work/gsheets-to-csv/gsheets-to-csv` in a
 generic `run` step.
+Relative paths can be used to bridge this
+discrepency.
+Containerized tasks will also mount files back to
+`/github/workspace`.